pivotal-cf/docs-pks/mp2p-migration-mc.hbs.md

 ### <a id="migration-prep-enable"></a> Enable Migration

 You must enable support for MP2P Migration in NSX before promoting clusters to NSX Policy API.
-Additionally, Ops Manager and BOSH must be configured to support a mixed environment of NSX Management Plane API and NSX Policy API clusters before promoting clusters.
+Additionally, {{{ vars.platform_name }}} and BOSH must be configured to support a mixed environment of NSX Management Plane API and NSX Policy API clusters before promoting clusters.

 <p class="note"><strong>Note</strong>: After activating NSX Policy API,
     existing NSX backups created while using NSX Management Plane API cannot be used to restore your environment or your clusters.